Pros and Cons of Renting to Students

 Age: An undergraduate student renter is commonly between the ages of 17 and 24.
 The age range for those enrolled in master’s programs is much more varied.
-A person over a hundred years old could be enrolled in a master’s program if they so choose.
+A 90-year-old person could be enrolled in a master’s program if they so choose.

-Income: Many undergraduate students go to school as their full-time job and may be making supplemental income from part-time work or work study programs.
+Income: Many undergraduate students go to school as their full-time job and might be making a supplemental income from part-time work or work-study programs.

 Marital Status: The majority of undergraduate students are single, unmarried individuals.

 10 Things Students Look for in a Rental